• Skip to secondary menu

 Of course, this won’t work with popular items or items with many bidders, but I have successfully negotiated eBay prices in this case and many others.
 You have nothing to lose by haggling.
 If the seller doesn’t want to accept your offer, they can ignore your email or tell you, “no thanks.”

-Ask eBay Sellers for a Lower Price.
+Ask eBay Sellers for a Lower Price

+Can you ask eBay sellers to lower the price?
+Of course, you can.
 Some sellers want to sell their items at a particular price point, but many are willing to accept less than their listing price.
 You have a couple of options for asking for a lower price.
+You can ask for a lower price directly, ask for free shipping, or offer a reduced price if you purchase multiple items.

 Most buyers won’t ask for a discount if the listing doesn’t include the Best Offer option, but that’s a mistake.
 If the option isn’t available, reach out directly to the seller and ask.